We need a substitute for MEK (methyl ethyl ketone)

 Mesa (what a place-a), Arizona

-- That was a terrific response, both in its technical quality and in its implication that every possible approach has environmental and safety consequences.
+- That was a terrific response, both in its technical quality and in its implication that every possible approach can have environmental and safety consequences.

 Hi Dave,Bill has given us an excellent list of potential substitutes for MEK, and their characteristics -- but I'm sure you already see the difficulty of objectively saying which, if any, are "better" than MEK.
 I wish you well; it's a very tough job!